 A great way to keep up on the best seed and just what is going on in your neck of the woods is check out the Seed Finder Section of MFAseed.com.
 MFA Area Sales Managers are keeping us up on the growing conditions and the best seeds for the regions through their blogs.

-Just click on you area of the map on MFAseed.com Area Map and you can read just what your experts are up to.
+Just click on your area of the map on MFAseed.com Area Map and you can read just what your experts are up to.
 You can also pick between regions by clicking on the area number in the upper left and the list pops up on the seed web page.
-Here you can click to see what other areas are up to.

 Here are a few of the latest comments from MFA's top seed sales folks. . .